Million-dollar wound: Description

 Much to my joy I saw the friend with whom I'd had the conversation the night before.
 He wore a triumphant look of satisfaction, shook hands with me heartily, and grinned as a stretcher team carried him by with a bloody bandage on his foot.
 God or chance—depending on one's faith— had spared his life and lifted his burden of further fear and terror in combat by awarding him a million-dollar wound.
 He had done his duty, and the war was over for him.
 He was in pain, but he was lucky.
 Many others hadn't been as lucky the last couple of days.

+Writing in his posthumously published World War II memoir Parachute Infantry, paratrooper David Kenyon Webster described how "ecstatic" he was to get the "million dollar wound" in his calf that put him out of action for a couple of weeks but would not permanently disable him.

 A similar concept is the Blighty (a slang term for Britain or England) wound, a British reference from World War I. Bridge 6D over the Yser Canal in the Ypres Salient was known as 'Blighty Bridge' from the number of casualties suffered from crossing it at night under fire.